Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide.md

 #### Consistency

-We now have methods with similar names, signatures, and locations to create senders and receivers.
+There are now methods with similar names, signatures, and locations to create senders and receivers.
 The result is consistency and predictability on the various features of the library.

 ### Client constructors and authentication